AnyBlok/AnyBlok/doc/ROADMAP.rst

 * Do documentation
 * ADD unittest:
     - anyblok_core system
-* Sql view Model can use an existing view
 * classic redirection must depend of the database, so put in the registry

 To implement